Brno Region Museum

 Masarykovo náměsti 16, 254 01, Jilové u Prahy

-The museum specializes in one of the most valuable materials – gold.
+The Museum specializes in one of the most precious materials – gold.
 It was founded in 1891 by local patriot and researcher Leopold Čihák.
-The museum is housed in a historic house called Coins from the mid-14th century, which was the royal upper office until 1420, which managed all mining in the lower Posázaví and middle Povltaví.
-At present, the museum has four permanent exhibitions: Gold Mining and Processing, Ora et labora (focusing on the Benedictine monastery on Ostrov u Davle), History of the Region and Tramping Posázaví.
-The museum operates three gold mining galleries: St. Joseph, St. Antonín Paduánský and the Halír adit.
-The first two of them are on marked hiking trails within the nature trail “Jílovské zlaté doly”.
+The Museum is housed in a historical house called Mince (Coins) built in the mid-14th century, which was the mining authority for Ius Regale Monanorum office until 1420 so administrated mining in the western Posázaví (the lower Sázava basin) and the Střední Povltaví (the central Vltava basin).
+At present, the Museum has four permanent exhibitions: Gold Mining and Processing, Ora et labora (focusing on the Benedictine Monastery in Ostrov u Davle), History of the Region, and Tramping Posázaví.
+The museum operates three gold mine galleries: St. Joseph, St. Anthony of Padua and Halíře.
+They are included in marked walking trails within the educational trail ‘Jílovské zlaté doly’ (Jílové’s Gold Mines), except for the latter.

 Regional Museum in Litomyšl